 Everyone knows not to judge a book by its cover, yet that’s exactly what most people end up doing.
 On a digital shelf that’s occupied by thousands of other ebooks, the ebook cover design is the first thing that catches a potential customer’s eye and encourages them to explore the book further.

-If you are in the process of publishing an ebook, designing a great cover should be one of your first priorities.
+If you are selling eBooks, designing a great cover should be one of your first priorities.
 To help, here are six ebook cover design tips to get you started.

 1. Browse the Competition